trdroid/Chrome-Extension-Examples/README.md

 because public keys are randomly generated, the chance of a collision is extremely narrow.

-### Hosting on the Chrome Extension Gallery
+### Hosting on the Chrome Extensions Gallery

-On publishing an extension to the gallery, its CRX file is generated ???
+On publishing an extension to the gallery, its CRX file is generated

 To release a new version of the extension, login, upload new source files and hit the publish button